 The Phased Retirement Program (PRP) is intended to facilitate retirement decisions by allowing eligible faculty the option to continue participation in academic life and mentoring of students while preparing for the future.
 PRP was first introduced in 1988 to allow eligible tenured faculty to receive retirement benefits and work part-time for UNC Asheville on a three-year academic contract.
-Tenured faculty who qualify will receive a letter from the Provost extending an opportunity to participate in the Phased Retirement Program.
+Tenured faculty who qualify will receive a letter from the Provost extending an opportunity to apply for participation in the Phased Retirement Program.

 Who is Eligible?